-30. What kind of PrEP services are available to you outside of this trial?

-- 31. Once your participation in this trial is finished, how likely are you to use an HIV prevention method? - a.
-Why do you say that? - 32.
+- 27. What kind of PrEP services are available to you outside of this trial? - 28.
+Once your participation in this trial is finished, how likely are you to use an HIV prevention method? - a.
+Why do you say that? - 29.
 Now that you have taken both pills and injections as a way to prevent HIV, which option would you prefer to use in the future? - a.
 What would be the reasons for preferring pills?
 For not liking pills? - b.
 What would be the reasons for preferring injections?
 For not liking injections? - c.
-Are there other HIV prevention options you'd like to try in the future? (e.g. vaginal ring) - 33.
-If you could change anything about the long-acting injectable, what would you change?
+Are there other HIV prevention options you'd like to try in the future? - 30.
+If you could change anything about the long-acting injectable, what would you change? - 31.
+Now that the FDA has approved injectable PrEP for adolescents and adults, does this change the likelihood that you'll use it when the study is done?